tleino/cocowm/README.md

 * Edit Makefile.in and e.g. remove or add compile-time options using -D in the CFLAGS.
 E.g. see 'WANT_ONE_PER_COLUMN' option.
 * Edit files such as keyboard.c
+* Edit *hspacing* and *vspacing* in init.c

+## Customize using .Xresources / .Xdefaults

+Have the .Xresources or.Xdefaults file, based on what your system reads when logging in to X11 session, or read it manually.

+The file could look like this:

+	*font: -xos4-terminus-bold-r-normal--16-160-72-72-c-80-iso10646-1
+	*foreground: black
+	*background: #f5efe0
+	*internalBorder: 4

+Load it:

+	$ xrdb -load ~/.Xdefaults

+And restart cocowm.

 ## Running